-Chicken drumsticks with a crispy onion crust are served hot or cold with a fresh sour cream-cucumber dip.
+Chicken drumsticks with a crispy onion crust can be served hot or cold with a fresh sour cream-cucumber dip.

 Heat oven to 350°F. Melt butter in oven in 13x9-inch baking pan.

 Combine crushed crackers and onion soup mix in shallow bowl.
-Dip chicken drumsticks into melted butter, then coat with crumb mixture.
+Coat chicken drumsticks with melted butter, then press into crumb mixture.

 Place drumsticks in same pan; sprinkle with remaining crumb mixture.
-Bake 45-55 minutes or until no longer pink.
+Bake 45-55 minutes or until no longer pink and juices run clear.

-Stir together all dip ingredients in medium bowl.
+Combine all dip ingredients in bowl; mix well.
 Cover; refrigerate at least 1 hour.

 Serve chicken hot or cold with dip.